+- Both male and female service users aged 18 and above

+- IQ of 80 or above

+- Assessed as Medium/High ACE AND scoring 8 or more when adding the ORS from the following domains:

+- 8.4 (Reasoning and Thinking),

+- 9.1 (Aggression/Temper),

+- 9.3 (Impulsiveness/risk taking),

+- 10.1 (Lifestyle),

-- Both male and female service users aged 18 and above - IQ of 80 or above - Assessed as medium/high ACE with a total score ORS of 8 or more from the following domains: 8.4 (Reasoning & Thinking), 9.1 (Aggression / Yemper), 10.1 (Lifestyle), 11.2 (Disregard harm to victims), 11.3 (Disregard effects of offending on people close to them), 11.4 (Pro-criminal Attitudes). - Any type of offending behaviour (Service users with previous domestic violence and / or sexual convictions are NOT excluded) - Service users must present within supervision as stable (i.e. mental health and / or alcohol and substance misuse) for a period of 6 weeks prior to programme start date. - The service user must consent to participate in the programme - Sufficient command of the English language
+- 11.2 (Disregard harm to victims), - 11.3 (Disregard effects of offending on people close to them) - 11.4 (Pro criminal attitudes) - Any type of offending behaviour (Service users with previous domestic violence and / or sexual convictions are NOT excluded) - Service users must present within supervision as stable (i.e. mental health and / or alcohol and substance misuse) for a period of 6 weeks prior to programme start date. - The service user must consent to participate in the programme - Sufficient command of the English language - If a service user is facing a credible threat to their safety, they may be required to attend an alternative location to complete the programme.
+This location could be situated outside their local area.